Conservative liberalism: Political stance

 Wilhelm Röpke was representative of ordoliberalism.

 Conservative liberalism is generally a liberal ideology that contrasts with social liberalism.
 Conservative liberalism, along with social liberalism and classical liberalism, is mentioned as the main liberal ideology of European politics.
 While there are conservative liberals who are located on the right-wing political position, conservative liberalism is often used to describe liberalism close to the political centre to the centre-right of the political spectrum.

 Social, classical and conservative liberalism

 Social liberalism is a combination of economic Keynesianism and cultural liberalism.
-Classical liberalism is economic liberalism that partially embraces cultural liberalism.
+Classical liberalism is economic liberalism that largely embraces cultural liberalism.
 Conservative liberalism is an ideology that highlights the conservative aspect of liberalism, so it can appear in a somewhat different form depending on the local reality.
 Conservative liberalism refers to ideologies that show relatively conservative tendencies within the liberal camp, so it has some relative meaning.
 In the United States, conservative liberals mean de facto classical liberals; in Europe, Christian democrats and ordoliberals can also be included.
 Christian democracy is a mainstream European conservative ideology, so there are cases where it supports free markets, such as Röpke.